 As Hogan tells it in his book, after his leg was in a cast for about ten weeks, instead of putting his aspirations to become a wrestler aside and pursuing any other way to make a living, Hogan decided to go back to Matsuda’s gym with a new, shorter haircut and a different attitude.
-Three months would go by and trainers beat Hogan up again, stretched his ligaments to their limits, chipped his teeth, tore a bunch of muscles, twisted his knee and even injured his neck, but little by little the hatred in their eyes lessened when they saw that Hogan wasn’t going to go anywhere and he wasn’t going to quit.
+Three months would go by, and trainers beat Hogan up again, stretched his ligaments to their limits, chipped his teeth, tore a bunch of muscles, twisted his knee, and even injured his neck.
+Still, little by little, the hatred in their eyes lessened when they saw that Hogan wasn’t going to go anywhere, and he wasn’t going to quit.
 Also, if they would attempt to break his leg again, Hogan would be prepared to block their advances.

 “I just remember being in excruciating pain and hearing the Briscos laugh at me.
 I was their favorite form of entertainment.
 I’m glad I was able to brighten their day because they sure weren’t brightening mine.”

-Finally, Eddie Graham, who was a former Southern Heavyweight Champion, told Hogan that he was going to go down there to the training facility and show him some things.
-Hogan feared the worst, but nonetheless, he got together with Eddie and that’s when his world changed.
+Finally, Eddie Graham, a former Southern Heavyweight Champion, told Hogan that he would go down there to the training facility and show him some things.
+Hogan feared the worst, but he got together with Eddie, and that’s when his world changed.

 “Eddie Graham told me something I did want to hear.
 Finally, I had paid my dues.
 I was going to start wrestling for real.
 I see know that they were doing the right thing for me.
 But at the time, I was devastated.”

-As a child, Matsuda was lucky to survive the bombardments from the U.S. B29s rained down even after he was sent to the countryside to live with his uncle.
+As a child, Matsuda was lucky to survive the bombardments from the U.S. B29s rained down even after being sent to the countryside to live with his uncle.
 He recalls the craters left behind by the bombs as huge.
 When they filled up with water after a rainstorm, he and several of the children would swim in them.
-At the conclusion of the war, while living in a shack on a small field, his parents sold vegetables in a stand.
+After the war, while living in a shack on a small field, his parents sold vegetables on a stand.

 One of his fondest memories with his father was selling the vegetables in Tokyo.
-When they were able to make a profit, his father would stop at a noodle stand and buy him food.
+When they could make a profit, his father would stop at a noodle stand and buy him food.

 “A boy never cries when coming home; this means you have no honor.”

 As an 18-year-old senior in high school, he vividly remembers one day seeing professional wrestling for the first time on TV.
 Rikidōzan was facing either Ben or Mike Sharpe.
-This was when he decided that he was going to drop baseball, which he had been pursuing at the time, and instead, become a professional wrestler.
+This was when he decided that he would drop baseball, which he had been pursuing at the time, and instead, become a professional wrestler.

-Rikidōzan was a former sumo wrestler and was discovered by Bobby Brown and Harold Sakata from Hawaii while visiting Japan as part of the entertainment sent to the American soldiers.
-He went to Hawaii to train and became Japan’s first pro wrestler (he was Korean by birth).
+Rikidōzan was a former sumo wrestler and was discovered by Bobby Brown and Harold Sakata from Hawaii while visiting Japan as part of the American soldiers’ entertainment.
+He went to Hawaii to train and became Japan’s first pro wrestler (Korean by birth).

-In 1956, accompanied by two of his high school friends, Hiro went to Rikidōzan’s house and when the young wrestler who answered the door saw that he had a good-sized body, he was let inside.
-To his amazement, everyone was eating in the dining room and the table was overflowing with food, even beef and chicken!
-Rikidōzan told him that he had to eat, and this was the first time he’d tried beef.
-His family was unable to afford meat and so he ate as much as he could and was invited the next day to his gym to start training.
+In 1956, accompanied by two of his high school friends, Hiro went to Rikidōzan’s house, and when the young wrestler who answered the door saw that he had a good-sized body, he was let inside.
+To his amazement, everyone was eating in the dining room, and the table was overflowing with food, even beef, and chicken!
+Rikidōzan told him that he had to eat, which was the first time he’d tried beef.
+His family was unable to afford meat, and so he ate as much as he could and was invited the next day to his gym to start training.

-The tension between sensei and student finally reached the breaking point when Rikidōzan told him that in order to go to the United States, he needed to get bigger and he believed that in order for Matsuda to become a real pro wrestler, he first needed to make a name for himself by being a good sumo wrestler or judo master.
-This is when he quit and promised to prove to him that he did not have to go to sumo school to become a famous American-style wrestler.
+The tension between sensei and student finally reached the breaking point when Rikidōzan told him that he needed to get bigger to go to the United States.
+He believed for Matsuda to become a real pro wrestler, he first needed to make a name for himself by being a good sumo wrestler or judo master.
+This is when he quit and promised to prove that he did not have to go to sumo school to become a famous American-style wrestler.
 He began training in freestyle wrestling, judo, and karate but no longer with Rikidōzan.

 “When I left Japan in 1960, I told my parents, ‘I have a one-way ticket.
 If I never make a success of my dream, I will never step on Japanese soil again.”

 Max Aguirre, a wrestling promoter in Peru, became his sponsor.
-After wrestling in Peru for around 4 months, he was on to Mexico where he eventually met Black “Blackie” Guzman who was the brother of legendary Mexican luchador El Santo.
-He made a deal with him where he would get him his visa to be able to enter the U.S. under the agreement that Matsuda would pay him thirty-percent of the money he earned after expenses.
+After wrestling in Peru for around 4 months, he was on to Mexico, where he eventually met Black “Blackie” Guzman, the brother of legendary Mexican luchador El Santo.
+He made a deal with him where he would get him his visa to enter the U.S. under the agreement that Matsuda would pay him thirty-percent of the money he earned after expenses.

 McGuirk would go on to introduce Matsuda to Strangler Lewis.
 Although Lewis was in his later years, Matsuda was very interested in how wrestling used to be and wanted to learn as much as possible from this legendary shooter.
 He also met future partner Duke Keomuka in Texas.
 He and Duke would later win four NWA World Tag Titles (Florida version).

-Due to fan interference and a near riot, the first Matsuda versus Hodge singles bout had no winner and Hodge retained his title.
-They met a second time and to the fan’s relief, Hodge beat Matsuda cleanly after 45 minutes.
+The first Matsuda versus Hodge singles bout had no winner due to fan interference and a near-riot, and Hodge retained his title.
+They met a second time, and to the fan’s relief, Hodge beat Matsuda cleanly after 45 minutes.
 Hiro was off to Florida after The Kentuckian (Grizzly Smith, father of Jake Roberts) recommended him to promoter Cowboy Luttrall because he saw that he was drawing well in Oklahoma.

 “Winning and losing meant nothing when I was wrestling an opponent like Lou Thesz,” Matsuda shares in his book.
 “To me, he was like a god.”

-This is also when he learned about the death of his former sensei Rikidōzan from peritonitis (inflammation of the inner lining of the inner wall of the abdomen) due to a stabbing in a nightclub.
+This was also when he learned about the death of his former sensei Rikidōzan from peritonitis (inflammation of the inner lining of the abdomen’s inner wall) due to a stabbing in a nightclub.
 Matsuda admits that this caused him to lose his focus and motivation for a while because he wanted to be able to wrestle Rikidōzan and prove to him in person that he’d made it in the U.S. on his own terms and was training with legendary wrestler Karl Gotch.
-Now, his focus became only on earning money, not improving his skills or proving Rikidōzan wrong.
+Now, his focus became only on earning money, not improving his skills, or proving Rikidōzan wrong.

 Matsuda’s reputation grew exponentially after renewing his rivalry with Hodge in Florida and winning the Junior Heavyweight Championship in 1964.
 With this win, Hiro Matsuda became the first Japanese pro wrestler to hold an NWA singles title.

 By 1969, Matsuda stopped wrestling full-time and was helping promote in Florida.
-He even participated in “The Battle For Atlanta” siding with the NWA against Ann Gunkel in 1972 by sending wrestlers to help reinforce the gutted Georgia territory.
+He even participated in “The Battle For Atlanta,” siding with the NWA against Ann Gunkel in 1972 by sending wrestlers to reinforce the gutted Georgia territory.